design-tokens/community-group/technical-reports/format/terminology.md

 # Terminology

 These definitions are focused on the technical aspects of the specification, aimed at implementers such as design tools vendors.
-Definitions aimed at designers and developers using design tokens in their workflows will be available at designtokens.org.
+Definitions for designers and developers are available at [designtokens.org](https://www.designtokens.org/glossary/).

 ## (Design) Token